8go/matrix-commander/README.md

                         Specify one or multiple users.
 This option is meaningful in combination with a) room actions like --room-invite, --room-ban, --room-unban, etc. and b)
-                        send actions like -m, -i, -f, etc. as well as c) some listen actions --listen.
+                        send actions like -m, -i, -f, etc. c) some listen actions --listen, as well as d) actions like --delete- device.
 In case of a) this option --user specifies the users to be used with room commands (like invite, ban, etc.).
 In case of b) the option --user can be used as an alternative to specifying a room as destination for text (-m), images (-i), etc. For send actions '--user' is providing the functionality of 'DM (direct messaging)'.
 For c) this option allows an alternative to specifying a room as destination for some --listen actions.
-What is a DM? matrix-commander tries to find a room that contains only the sender and the receiver, hence DM.
+For d) this gives the otion to delete the device of a different user.
+What is a DM? matrix- commander tries to find a room that contains only the sender and the receiver, hence DM.
 These rooms have nothing special other the fact that they only have 2 members and them being the sender and recipient respectively.
 If such a room is found, the first one found will be used as destination.
-If no such room is found, the send fails and the user should do a --room-create and --room-invite first.
+If no such room is found, the send fails and the user should do a --room- create and --room-invite first.
 If multiple such rooms exist, one of them will be used (arbitrarily).
 For sending and listening, specifying a room directly is always faster and more efficient than specifying a user.
 So, if you know the room, it is preferred to use --room instead of --user.
-For b) and
+For b) and c) --user can be specified in 3 ways: 1) full user id as in '@user:example.org', 2) partial user id as in '@user' when the user is on the same homeserver (example.org will be automatically appended), or 3) a display name.
-                        c) --user can be specified in 3 ways: 1) full user id as in '@user:example.org', 2) partial user id as in '@user' when the user is on the same homeserver (example.org will be automatically appended), or 3) a display name.
                         Be careful, when using display names as they might not be unique, and you could be sending to the wrong person.
 To see possible display names use the --joined-members '*' option which will show you the display names in the middle column.
   --name NAME [NAME ...]
                         Specify one or multiple names.
 This option is only meaningful in combination with option --room-create.